n4ch03/zendhub/README.md

 ## Roadmap / Next Steps

-* Move to a single webtask project (Express)
-* Multi file project with webpack or other solution
 * Add Tests
 * Document better the process of work with state machine and brainstorm regarding other state change triggers

 ## Motivation